jsiskreynes-astro/jsiskreynes-astro.github.io/presentations.md

 main_nav: true
 nav_order: 6
 ---
-Since **May 2022**, I have given **41 presentations** (21 invited and 20 contributed) at international conferences, workshops, mission collaborations, and institutional seminars.
+Since May 2022, I have given 41 presentations (21 invited and 20 contributed) at international conferences, workshops, mission collaborations, and institutional seminars.

 This page provides an exhaustive list of these presentations.